wilfreddenton/unsafe-perform.io/posts/2022-01-27-how-did-i-end-up-in-microsoft-s-garden.md

 This is the year that Apple capitulated to pro-sumer demands with the release of the 2021 MacBook Pro lineup.
 They touted huge boosts in GPU performance which, as a gamer, was exciting.
 But then I realized Windows [barely](https://www.youtube.com/watch?v=OhESSZIXvCA) runs on ARM.
 I prayed Apple had found a way to keep Bootcamp alive.
 But it was dead.
 And so was my dream of owning a MacBook again.

 Microsoft launched Halo Infinite.
 Being from Ohio, Halo is in my DNA.
 I played Halo: CE on my first MacBook in middle school.
 After that, because I never owned an XBox, I just read the books and kept up with the story.
 Now, as a newly minted member of the [PCMR](https://en.wikipedia.org/wiki/PC_Master_Race), I was ready to play some Halo.
+Ironically, I've learned to use a controller because that's how Halo is meant to be played.
+I'm a console peasant afterall.

 While Infinite lacks content, has a poorly designed monetization scheme, and suffers from terrible desync issues despite being made by one of the world's largest server providers--the gameplay is tight.
 It is intensely satisfying.